The correct way to treat trigger finger is not to cool it down

 Satellite cells are vulnerable to cold

-There are cells called satellite cells, which are usually dormant but only come into play when muscles are damaged.
+There are cells called satellite cells.
+They normally stay dormant, but they become active when muscles are damaged.

-Some people say that applying cold will make the injury feel better, but applying cold to suppress inflammation will only slow down recovery.
+Some people say icing makes the injury feel better, but cooling the area to suppress inflammation only slows recovery.

-If you have trigger finger, the correct thing to do is not to cool it down.
-It's a waste to cool it down.
+If you have trigger finger, the correct approach is not to cool it.
+Cooling it is a waste.

 2 Llion A Roberts et al. Post-exercise cold water immersion attenuates acute anabolic signaling and long-term adaptations in muscle to strength training J Physiol.
 2015 Sep 15; 593(Pt 18): 4285–4301.